frankomowa/Credit-Portfolio-Analysis/README.md

 ## Data Analysis

-You can find the SQL Queries that were used in this project [here](CPA-SQL-Queries.sql)
+You can download the SQL Queries file that was used in this project [here](CPA-SQL-Queries.sql)

 ## Results/Findings